microsoft/restler-fuzzer/docs/user-guide/CompilerConfig.md

 * *JsonPropertyMaxDepth* is the maximum depth for Json properties in the schema to test.
 Any properties exceeding this depth are removed.
 There is no maximum by default.

+* *IncludeOptionalParameters* True by default.
+When false, RESTler will only pass required parameters when trying to successfully exercise each request.
+The full schema including optional parameters is always included in the json grammar, so optional parameters will still be fuzzed by the payload body checker and available to test with ```test_combinations_settings``` when this option is set to false.